• Skip to primary navigation

 Sansevierias should be planted in very well-draining soil to avoid overwatering.

-In this way, all excess water will drain from the pot and allow roots to breathe properly.
+In this way, all excess water will drain from the pot and allow the roots to breathe properly.

 Light